The Bankrate promise

 - Title search and insurance

-It’s possible to have some of these costs waived or have them rolled into your loan in a no-closing-cost refinance in order to avoid paying the costs upfront.
-The disadvantage to a no-closing-cost refinance is that you’ll pay interest on a higher loan amount and can end up paying much more over time as a result.
+It’s possible to waive some of these costs or roll them into your loan in a no-closing-cost refinance to avoid paying the costs upfront.
+The disadvantage to a no-closing-cost refinance is that you’ll pay interest on a higher loan amount and can end up paying much more over time.
 If you won’t be in the home very long, however, a no-closing-cost refinance can be a good choice.

 You can also try negotiating your closing costs.
 If you’ve had a loan with the lender in the past or are otherwise a client in good standing, you might be able to persuade them to waive some of the costs.
 Additionally, there are some costs, like the appraisal or survey, that may not need to be performed if you’ve had them completed recently.

 However you choose to pay for closing costs, be sure to consider the point when you’ll break-even to determine whether the cost is worth the savings you’ll realize.
 You can use Bankrate’s refinance calculator to see how many months it’ll take to recoup the closing costs.
-If you don’t plan to stay in your home for a long time, or near paying off your mortgage, embarking on a refinance might not be worth it.
+If you don’t plan to stay in your home for a long time or are near paying off your mortgage, embarking on a refinance might not be worth it.